 At first blush, the Blueprint for Environmental Literacy seems addressed to classroom teachers and administrators.
 However, at the heart of the document it becomes clear that environmental education is a shared responsibility.
 One MELC priority is advocating for teacher engagement with environmental education resources.
 All of our partners, albeit from different systemic perspectives, are passionate about environmental education.
 Together we strive to connect teachers and administrators with resources that are:

 - valued: inclusively addressing and advancing student learning outcomes

 - desirable: novel, interesting, engaging, and provides a solution to a challenge; and

 - accessible: sufficient capacity and resources to support engagement.

-The momentum and energy behind using nature journals to connect with NGSS has been present in our region for at least a year now, and is growing.
+The momentum and energy behind nature journals for connecting with NGSS has been present in our region for at least a year now, and is growing.
 Recent past and future activities include:

 - A workshop held by the Merced County Office of Education in collaboration with UC Merced, with another in the planning phase

-- MELC hosted Andie Thrams at our January 2018 meeting for a workshop that culminated with a visit to the UC Merced Vernal Pools Nature Reserve
+- MELC hosted Andie Thrams to our January 2018 meeting for a workshop that culminated with a visit to the UC Merced Vernal Pools Nature Reserve

 - A two-day John Muir Laws NGSS–Nature Journal workshop offered by the San Joaquin County Office of Education.
 We are building a team in Merced to discuss additional workshop opportunities in our region